slaclab/beamtime-calibration-suite/README.md

 If you are new to git/github, start with [Learning Git](https://slaclab.github.io/beamtime-calibration-suite/learning_git/)

 An overview of the development process is found [here](https://slaclab.github.io/beamtime-calibration-suite/workflow/)

+Info on testing can be found [here](https://slaclab.github.io/beamtime-calibration-suite/testing/)

 For commit messages, we can try to follow the PyDM guidelines: https://slaclab.github.io/pydm/development/development.html#commit-guidelines